Michael-Grandel/Sudoku/README.txt

+#Sudoku

-The program works quite efficiently actually!
+The algorithm works quite efficiently actually!
 The longest time I see here is about 6 seconds, but nearly every board is solved in under a second.
 So thats great!
 Even when testing the worlds hardest puzzles, the algorithm takes 13.068122863769531 seconds!
 This is pretty awesome